capecchi/carmodydr.github.io/_posts/2017-03-18-meteor-impacts.markdown

 This map shows [**impact structures**](http://www.impact-structures.com/) here on Earth.
 Impact structures are craters or the remnants of craters left by a meteor impact, and they show evidence of the constant bombardment our planet is under.
 The red dots show the location of an impact structure, while the orange circles show the estimated radius.

-Since some of these impacts occured millions of years ago not all have visible craters.
+Since some of these impacts occurred millions of years ago not all have visible craters.
 Instead, evidence of an impact is often built based on geological evidence like anomalous amounts of fused glass and shocked minerals.

 As I made this map I poked around at a few structures.
 Here are some of my favorites: